 Currently, questions about prejudice against Westerners are widely discussed, although I personally find it a huge exaggeration and note that the problems of the superiority complex happen among the Japanese themselves and not the simple fact of the person being or not Japanese or descendant.

-In some cases descendants suffer more prejudice than foreigners without ancestry.
-The Japanese are not xenophobic, they just don't like people who don't respect their culture and thoughts or who pride themselves on being different from others.
+In some cases, descendants suffer more prejudice than foreigners without ancestry.
+The japoneses are not xenophobic; they just do not like people who do not respect their culture and thoughts or who take pride in being different from others.

 Now imagine Brazilian descendants who were raised in Brazil enjoying freedom?